erikjanwestendorp/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 * If "addTrailingSlash" is true, then add a slash.
 * Then add the virtual directory.

 If the URL provider encounters collisions when generating content URLs, it will always select the first available node and assign the URL to this one.
 The remaining nodes will be marked as colliding and will not have a URL generated.
-Fetching the URL of a node with a collision URL will result in an error string including the node ID (#err-1094) since this node does not currently have an active URL.
-This can happen if an umbracoUrlName property is being used to override the generated URL of a node, or in some cases when having multiple root nodes without hostnames assigned.
+Fetching the URL of a node with a collision URL will result in an error string.
+This includes the node ID (#err-1094) since this node does not currently have an active URL.
+This can happen if an umbracoUrlName property is being used to override the generated URL of a node.
+It can also occur in some cases when having multiple root nodes without hostnames assigned.

 {% hint style="warning" %}
-This means publishing an unpublished node with a conflicting URL, might change the active node being rendered on that specific URL in cases where the published node should now take priority according to sort order in the tree!
+This means publishing an unpublished node with a conflicting URL might change the active node being rendered on that specific URL.
+This happens in cases where the published node should now take priority according to sort order in the tree!
 {% endhint %}

 ### Custom Url Provider